Lee Kang-hee

-Lee Kang-hee (이강희; born 24 August 2001) is a South Korean professional footballer who plays as a defensive midfielder for Austria Wien.
+Lee Kang-hee (이강희; Hanja: 李康熙; born 24 August 2001) is a South Korean professional footballer who plays as a defensive midfielder for Austria Wien.

 Early life

 Lee was born on 24 August 2001 in Gongju, South Korea.
 Growing up, he attended Yugu Elementary School in South Korea before attending Dangjin Gyeseong Elementary School in South Korea.
 Afterwards, he attended Shinpyeong Middle School in South Korea and Shinpyeong High School in South Korea.

 Club career

 Lee started his career with South Korean side Suwon Samsung Bluewings in 2020, where he made zero league appearances and scored zero goals.
 In 2022, he was sent on loan to South Korean side Busan IPark, where he made eighteen league appearances and scored zero goals.

 Following his stint there, he signed for South Korean side Gyeongnam FC, where he was vice-captain of the club and made eighty-two league appearances and scored two goals.
 Ahead of the 2025–26 season, he signed for Austrian side Austria Wien.